Bit-Camp-IO/E-Fashion_BackEnd/README.md

 - `npm test`: Run tests

 ## License
-This project is licensed under the ISC License.
+This project is licensed under the Apache-2 License.